-- To provide ongoing training for health care professionals involved or interested in clinical telemedicine and telehealth services.
+- Provide ongoing training for health care professionals involved or interested in clinical telemedicine and telehealth services.

-- To promote improved public health in rural and urban communities by providing current telemedicine and telehealth information and training.
+- Promote improved public health in rural and urban communities by providing current telemedicine and telehealth information and training.

-- To provide health care systems throughout Arizona and nationally with information, training, and expertise in telemedicine and telehealth application.
+- Provide health care systems throughout Arizona and nationally with information, training and expertise in telemedicine and telehealth application.

 - Apply telehealth practice in clinical settings as applicable.